CYPRUS – South

 Cyprus Folk Art Museum.
 In the old Archbishops Palace dating to the 15th century, it has mostly Turkish items: weaving, pottery, embroidery, leather, painting and agricultural items.
 2€

 National Struggle Museum.
-Since the 14th century, Cyprus has been Greek but has been dominated by the Ottomans 1571-1878 and then the British (fought on the Allied side in both World Wars).
+Since the 14th century, Cyprus has been Greek but has been dominated by the Ottomans 1571-1878 and then the British (who fought on the Allied side in both World Wars).
 78% wanted to be independent (14% Turkish and 4% others) but then had to fight the war from 1955-59 to become independent.
 Pyla Concentration camp is well shown.
 Free

 Byzantine Museum.
 Has about 230 icons dating from the 9th to the 19th centuries, as well as other typical examples of the Byzantine art of Cyprus, such as sacred vessels, vestments, and books.
 The collection includes many icons dating from the 12th century when iconography was at its height.
 The highlight is the famous 6th-century mosaics torn from the church of Kanakaria in the occupied area, sold abroad, and later repatriated.